 Vaccination is of primary importance to help safeguard horse health and welfare and to help protect equine businesses.
 All equine animals in UK should be fully and properly vaccinated as it is our most effective tool in the prevention and control of El.
 No vaccines against El, nor any other infections, are 100% protective and influenza vaccines, for all species, including humans, are recognized to be unable to fully protect against the continual viral genetic changes ('genetic drift') that occur naturally.
 Nevertheless, it is clear that even during the 2018/2019 El outbreaks reported throughout Europe, including UK, whilst infection did occur in the occasional vaccinated horse, clinical signs were either absent or much milder and infected animals recovered more quickly with fewer cases of secondary pneumonic complications.
 That being the case, viral shedding and aerosol spread to other horses would have been reduced.
 It was also clear that horses that were last vaccinated within 6-months of challenge, were at less risk of succumbing to infection, when challenged, than those that were last vaccinated at longer intervals.
 It is recommended that all horses resident on all studfarms are fully vaccinated at least in accordance with the datasheet requirement of the specific El vaccine, as recommended by the attending veterinary surgeon, but recognising that younger animals intended for racing will need to comply with racing's regulatory requirements for El vaccination.
-This will usually include a primary course of 2 doses with an interval of 21 - 92 days between doses, followed by first booster 150 - 215 days after the second primary dose with at least annual boosters thereafter (vaccination schedule recommendations to be confirmed after proposed El vaccination harmonisation is finalised).
-As noted above and following experience in the 2018/2019 outbreak, booster vaccinations are now recommended every 6 months rather than annually (9 calendar months if entering BHA administered property).
-See Appendix 8 for vaccine details (appendix to be amended after El vaccination harmonisation is finalised).
+This will usually include vaccine manufacturers recommending a primary course of 2 doses administered 4-6 weeks apart, followed by a first booster 5 months after the second primary dose, with at least annual boosters thereafter.
+As noted above and following experience in the 2018/2019 outbreak, booster vaccinations are now being recommended every 6 months rather than annually.
+See Appendix 8 for vaccine details.